-The European observational data set E-OBS version v17 including daily precipitation (Haylock et al., 2008; van den Besselaar et al., 2011) is a gridded data set with a horizontal resolution of 0.22° (≈ 25 km) covering the years 1950 to 2017.
-This version shows some improvements towards older versions, since updated algorithms and new stations have been included in some areas (e.g. for Poland).
-The E-OBS algorithm interpolates observations from weather stations to a regular grid using geostatistical methods (e.g. Journel and Huijbregts, 1978; Goovaerts, 2000).
+The European observational data set (E-OBS) version 17 including daily precipitation (Haylock et al., 2008; van den Besselaar et al., 2011) is a gridded data set with a horizontal resolution of $0.22^{\circ}$ ( $\approx 25$ km) covering the years 1950 to 2017.
+This version shows some improvements towards older versions, since updated algorithms and new stations have been included in some areas (e.g., for Poland).
+The E-OBS algorithm interpolates observations from weather stations to a regular grid using geostatistical methods (e.g., Journel and Huijbregts, 1978; Goovaerts, 2000).
 Note that E-OBS is a land-only data set and ocean grid points are set to a missing value.
-Haylock et al. (2008) stated that rainfall totals in E-OBS are reduced by up to almost one third compared to the raw station data at the corresponding grid cells.
+Haylock et al. (2008) stated that rainfall totals in E-OBS are reduced by up to almost one-third compared to the raw station data at the corresponding grid cells.
 Regarding extremes, the deviation of E-OBS is even more pronounced (Hofstra et al., 2009).
 Nevertheless, both studies stated that the spatial mean precipitation in E-OBS is very close to other observations.

-Although E-OBS has some limitations, we use it as main reference for this study as there is no other comparable high-resolution daily precipitation data set available that covers entire Europe for a long time period.
+Although E-OBS has some limitations, we use it as the main reference for this study, as there is no other comparable high-resolution daily precipitation data set available that covers entire Europe for a long time period.
 Other products like satellite data with a very limited time frame are not helpful and also have limitations.
-There are single ground-based observations with very long time series but as the focus of this study is on intensive areal precipitation this data is of limited usefulness for validation.
+There are single ground-based observations with very long time series, but as the focus of this study is on intensive areal precipitation, these data are of limited usefulness for validation.

-Additionally to E-OBS, we compare the RCM simulations with the high-resolved HYRAS data set provided by the German Weather Service (DWD; Rauthe et al., 2013).
+In addition to E-OBS, we compare the RCM simulations with the central European high-resolution gridded daily data sets (HYdrological RASter data sets; HYRAS) provided by the German Weather Service (DWD; Rauthe et al., 2013).
 HYRAS is a gridded precipitation data set with a horizontal resolution of up to 1 km for the time period 1951-2006 and covers Germany and the surrounding river catchments.
-The HYRAS algorithm also uses ground based measurements and interpolates the point observations to the regular grid.
-For this study, the HYRAS data was first aggregated to the E-OBS/RCM 25 km grid.
-HYRAS hereafter means this aggregated 25 km data set.
+The HYRAS algorithm also uses ground-based measurements and interpolates the point observations to the regular grid.
+For this study, the HYRAS data were first aggregated to the E-OBS/RCM 25 km grid.
+HYRAS hereafter refers to this aggregated 25 km data set.